johanhedin/sdrx/doc/USING.md

 The defaults for volume and squelsh level should be good as is.
 RF gain can be adjusted according to the local signal environment.

-The channelization is currently done with a translate, filter and downsampling approach in one single thread.
-This is simple, but not the most effective way when listening to many simultaneous channels.
-Other, more effective methods are being considered in the future.

-> Note 1: The R820T(2)/R860 tuner chip has three gain stages, LNA, Mixer and VGA (sometimes referred to as IF).
-Each stage can be set to a value between 0 and 15 and each step represents a change in gain for the stage in question (typically an increase at about +3dB).
+The R820T(2)/R860 tuner chip has three gain stages, LNA, Mixer and VGA (sometimes referred to as IF).
+Each stage can be set to a value between 0 and 15 and each step represents a change in gain (typically an increase at about +3dB).
 The gain you give to `sdrx` as an argument will be translated into one value between 0 and 15 for each stage according to an `sdrx` internal mapping table.
-This mapping table is the same as is used in the official librtlsdr library.
-Look in the source code for the details.
-Support for other ways of setting the gain will be introduced in the near future.
+This mapping table is the same as is used in the official librtlsdr library (look in the source code for the details).
+As an alternative, it is also possible to set the three gain stages directly with stage values like this (LNA = 5, MIX = 8 and VGA = 10):

+    $ ./sdrx --gain 5:8:10 122.455

+This gives very good control over how the total gain is distributed in the R820 tuner and is the preferred way of setting gain when you run a external LNA in front of your device.

 `sdrx` use quite narrow filters so if your RTL dongle does not have a TCXO, take your time to find out the proper frequency correction and supply that with the